Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 LingoPie offers several helpful features, such as color-coded subtitles that highlight sentence structures, adjustable playback speeds for learners of all levels, a looping feature for repeated viewing, an auto-flashcard generator for review, and an AI-driven grammar coach for comprehensive support.

-These features provide tangible learning benefits, making the experience more than just watching subtitles.
-I was honestly shocked at how much I used these tools and how effective the actually were with enhancing my learning.
+These features provide tangible educational benefits, making the experience more than just watching subtitles.
+I was honestly shocked at how much I used these tools and how effective they actually were for enhancing my learning.

 A Varied Content Library

-Unlike other language learning tools that often feature outdated shows or free YouTube videos, LingoPie’s content is engaging and diverse.
-With its Netflix integration, LingoPie offers content that is both educational and entertaining, aligning with what users would choose to watch.
+Unlike other language tools that often feature outdated shows or free YouTube videos, LingoPie’s content is engaging and diverse.
+LingoPie offers content that is both educational and entertaining, aligning with what users would choose to watch.

 LingoPie’s grammar coach